 Make the Most of Your Education Benefits

-Each year, nearly 50,000 military service members from the Army, Navy, U.S. Air Force and U.S. Coast Guard, as well as eligible spouses and civil service employees, take CLEP exams to reach their education goals.
+Each year, over 40,000 military service members from the Army, Navy, U.S. Air Force and U.S. Coast Guard, as well as eligible spouses and civil service employees, take CLEP exams to reach their education goals.
 Because the exams are funded by the United States government through the Defense Activity for Non-Traditional Education Support (DANTES), you could save hundreds or even thousands of dollars toward your degree.

 Exams are administered at over 2,000 colleges across the country and at on-base testing centers worldwide.
+You also have the option to take a CLEP exam with remote proctoring regardless of where you're located.
 Credits are awarded for successful scores at 2,900 colleges and universities.